SeanThomasWilliams/notes/PyCon2012/picloud.rst

 - Environments are created and saved so you can call out to binaries, special modules, etc
 - He goes on to tell us how great he is and that he graduated from Berkeley
 - Talks about how PyCloud came about - Face tagger in python
+- Python makes serializing functions very easy
+- They figure out dependencies using their introspecting system
+- Data is serialized/pickled into the cloud.
+Check website for other methods.
+- Failover, versioning, portability, auto-scaling, monitoring
+- Infrastructure: AWS, Rackspace, etc...
+- OpenAFS for environment storage
+- Getting data to the cloud is a feature they have
+- Over 100,000,000 jobs processed to date